 We appreciate your concern for threatened and endangered species.
 The Service encourages Federal agencies to include conservation of threatened and endangered species into their project planning to further the purposes of the Act.
-Please include the Project Code in the header of this

-05/10/2023 3 letter with any request for consultation or correspondence about your project that you submit to our office.
-Attachment(s): Official Species List • USFWS National Wildlife Refuges and Fish Hatcheries Migratory Birds
+Please include the Consultation Tracking Number inthe header of this letter with any request for consultation or correspondence about your project that you submit to our office.

+Attachment(s):

+- Official Species List - USFWS National Wildlife Refuges and Fish Hatcheries